-University of Edinburgh staff and students have access to e-resources.
-However, some licensing arrangements restrict the access we can provide to other Library users.
+University of Edinburgh current staff and students have access to licensed e-resources.
+However, most licensing arrangements restrict the access we can provide to other Library users.

-The majority of e-resources are purchased from publishers, and access is subject to the terms and conditions of the licence agreements, or contracts, that the University has signed with these suppliers.
-Part of our obligation is to ensure that access is restricted to authorised users, and for the most part these are defined as staff and students of the University.
+The majority of e-resources are purchased from publishers or other content providers, and access is subject to the terms and conditions of the licence agreements, or contracts, that the University has signed with these suppliers.
+Part of our obligation is to ensure that access is limited to authorised users, and for the most part authorised users are defined as current staff and students of the University.

 Note that all licence agreements cover non-commercial use only, which means that the e-resources should only be used for private study and research, and should not be used for any commercial gain.